cemac/airqualitystripes-code/README.md

 The project is a collaboration between the University of Edinburgh (EPCC), the University of Leeds (School of Earth and Environment), the Software Sustainability Institute, the UK Met Office and North Carolina State University.

-These images were produced by: Kirsty Pringle, Jim McQuaid, Richard Rigby, Steve Turnock, Carly Reddington, Meruyert Shayakhmetova, Malcolm Illingworth, Denis Barclay, Douglas Hamilton and Ethan Brain.
+These images were produced by: Kirsty Pringle, Jim McQuaid, Richard Rigby, Steve Turnock, Carly Reddington, Meruyert Shayakhmetova, Malcolm Illingworth, Denis Barclay, Ed Hawkins, Douglas Hamilton and Ethan Brain.

 **Code Summary (10/12/2024)**